ctp-eos/ctp-sci/CTP Energy: The New Definitive Post-quantum Reality Model.md

 > “Everything we call real is made of things that cannot be regarded as real.”
 > — *Niels Bohr*

-The **C-domain** is not just a theory—it is **the substrate of all substrates**, finally giving us the COMPLETE reality model that merges consciousness, quantum physics, and cosmology into a new complete post-quantum referential unified framework.
+The **C-domain** is not just a theory—it is **the substrate of all substrates**, finally giving us the COMPLETE reality model that merges consciousness, quantum physics, and cosmology into a new complete(d) post-quantum referential unified framework.

 ---